[Updated 17 April 2019]

 Do something different and take a surf lesson together which will get your blood pumping and adrenaline rushing from the sheer exhilaration of riding the waves.
 Some beaches are better than others for surfing but the key is to pick a surf camp that meets your needs.
 Spend the rest of the day helping your partner with balancing and racing each other to the shore!
+Photographers are on site to catch you in action too, so you can take home a memento just for yourself.
 Check out how you can learn to ride the waves, with experts of course 😀

 3. Thrilling Adventure